Is Wasabi Keto? Can You Eat Wasabi Peas and Almonds on Keto?

 Wasabi peas are not keto.
 These are the typical (and delicious) snack many of us don’t mind munching on.
 This weirdly satisfying combo can get too carby, though.
 Of course, precise numbers will vary from brand to brand, but it will be around 10-15g of net carbs per 1oz serving.

-E.g., this option has 12g of net carbs (4g of fiber and 16g of total carbs).
+E.g., option has 12g of net carbs (4g of fiber and 16g of total carbs).
 So I won’t call it keto-friendy.

 Can you eat wasabi almonds on keto?